How To Cook For The Week: Batch Cooking For Beginners

 - Lentils are perfect for curries, chilli, lasagne, soups, and bolognese.

-How to tweak recipes to make vegetarian freezer meals.
+How to make vegetarian freezer meals.

 - Use meat substitutes such as Quorn.